White Chocolate Cranberry Blondies Recipe

 - 1/2 cup dried cranberries, chopped

-- 2. Spread into a greased 13-in. x 9-in. baking dish.
-Bake at 350° for 18-21 minutes or until a toothpick inserted near the center comes out clean (do not overbake).
-Cool on a wire rack.
+- 3. Bake until golden brown and a toothpick inserted in center comes out clean (do not overbake), 18-21 minutes.
+Cool completely on a wire rack.

 Reviews for White Chocolate Cranberry Blondies